nikihapy/worked-examples-rmotr/unit-3-control-flow/lesson-16-population-growth/README.md

 Define a function `population_growth` that receives an initial population, annual rate of growth, and target population.
 Use a while loop to calculate how many years it takes to go over the target population and return it.
-If the annual growth rate is not greater than zero, return 'invalid growth rate'
+If the annual growth rate is not greater than zero, return 'invalid growth rate'.
+Do not use math.pow.

+Target = Initial * (1 +rate)^(number of years)

 Examples: